 Immediate action Follow-up action Give the child something sugary, to raise the blood glucose level quickly.
-Good examples include: Lucozade, cola or another (nondiet) drink glucose tablets fresh fruit juice. amounts may vary depending on the child's age Having some starchy food on recovery is important to prevent blood glucose levels falling again, for example: • roll/sandwich • fruit • cereal bar • two sweet biscuits • a meal, if it is due
+Good examples include: • Lucozade, cola or another (non-diet) Having some starchy food on recovery is important to prevent blood glucose levels falling again, for example: • roll/sandwich drink glucose tablets fresh fruit juice. fruit cereal bar two sweet biscuits a meal, if it is due amounts may vary depending on the child's age